 Because the crossing angle of the crossing track above is shallow another grey cube shows which will allow the formation of double and single slips.
-If the angle had not been so shallow a double slip could not be made and the second grey cube would not show.
+If the angle had not been so shallow neither single or double slips could be made and the second grey cube would not show.